aliasgarabidsabunwala/automateazurexdr/readme.md

 Yes, the project’s purpose and basic functionality is PERFECTLY mapped to the problem statement/opportunity area.

 ## Primary Azure Technology
+      1. Azure DevOps
-      1. Azure Blob Storage
+      2. Azure Blob Storage
-      2. Azure Pipelines
+      3. Azure Pipelines
-      3. Microsoft Sentinel
+      4. Microsoft Sentinel

-# To create scripts in Azure using GitHub integration, you can follow these steps:
+# To create scripts in Azure using GitHub integration, follow these steps:

 1. Set up a GitHub repository:
    - Go to GitHub (https://github.com/) and sign in or create a new account if needed.